Other Packaging and Labeling Requirements

 A requirement that tax stamps or other required markings may not be placed where they may conceal warnings or messages

 The Tobacco Product Act requires manufacturers to disclose on the tobacco product package “hazardous constituents to be prescribed.”
-The Tobacco Product Regulations require manufacturers to state that “the products contain chemical substances like nitrosamine, benzopyrene, tar, carbon dioxide.”
-The Directive further specifies in Section 3 the exact wording of the qualitative statements regarding constituents and emissions that are required on smoked tobacco products: “Cigarette smoke contains carcinogenic substances such as Nitrosamine and Benzopyrene.
-Quit smoking.” (right side panel), and “Nicotine, tar and carbon monoxide in cigarette smoke can cause heart and lung diseases.
-Quit smoking.” (left side panel).
+The Directive further specifies in Section 3 the exact wording of the qualitative statements regarding constituents and emissions that are required on smoked tobacco products: “Smoking contains carcinogenic substances such as Nitrosamine and Benzopyrene.
+Quit smoking.”
+(90% of right side panel), and “Nicotine, tar and carbon monoxide in smoking cause heart and lung diseases.
+Quit smoking.”
+(90% of left side panel).

 The law aligns with FCTC Art.
 11 and the FCTC Art.
 11 Guidelines with regard to qualitative constituent and emissions disclosures.

 To align with FCTC Art.
 11 and the FCTC Art.
-11 Guidelines, the law should affirmatively prohibit the display of figures for emission yields for nicotine, as well as tar and carbon monoxide, on packaging and labeling.
-Only qualitative statements regarding constituents and emissions should be required.
+11 Guidelines, the law should prohibit the display of emission yield figures as these may be misleading to consumers.

 Plain packaging of tobacco products is not required in Nepal.
 However, the Directive for Printing and Labeling prohibits “packaging and labeling by keeping any message, materials, color, graphics etc that might directly or indirectly promote the use of tobacco products.”
 Likewise, the Tobacco Product Regulations provide that the “label and trademark of tobacco products shall not be marked or used in any way that would advertise or promote the tobacco products.”
 These provisions prohibit some promotional elements of tobacco packaging and labeling, such as promotional inserts or pictures, images or logos on packaging to promote the product.
 However, plain packaging is not required.